 Each user may have up to three concurrent VPN sessions active from various devices.

 The UCSB VPN Service assigns addresses from the following subnets:

 This is an indication that your VPN client is not installed correctly, or you do not have an active connection to the VPN server.
 Try re-installing the client, or re-initiating your connection from the VPN client.
 A last option is to reboot your computer and try re-initiating the connection from your VPN client.

 As of mid-2017, our VPN customers have had positive experiences connecting to the campus VPN from networks in China, behind the Chinese government's firewall technologies.
-Pulse Secure uses ESP over port 4500/UDP for VPN transport and will fall-back to SSL over 443/TCP if ESP can not be negotiated (for instance if the ISP is blocking or throttling it.)
+Ivanti Secure Access uses ESP over port 4500/UDP for VPN transport and will fall-back to SSL over 443/TCP if ESP can not be negotiated (for instance if the ISP is blocking or throttling it.)
 This provides flexibility for connectivity from remote networks.